-In 2011 Zion Lutheran Church Women made monetary donations to the following: Lutheran Social Services, Lutheran Homes Society, Southwestern Conference Spring Assembly, Osterlein Services for Youth, Lutheran World Relief Disaster Fund, Southwestern Conference Malaria Fund, Lutheran World Relief (for Health Kits), Wernle Children’s Home and ELCA Churchwide (Zion’s Thankoffering).
+Zion Lutheran Church Women make monetary donations to the following: Lutheran Social Services, Lutheran Homes Society, NALC Disaster Fund, Osterlein Services for Youth, Lutheran World Relief Disaster Fund, Lutheran World Relief (for Health Kits), Wernle Children’s Home, as well as various local organizations.

 The women continue to sew and make comforts that are sent to missions around the world through Lutheran World Relief (LWR).
-They sent 60 comforts and 7 pounds of soap to LWR in 2011.
 Some years they have sent as many as 100 comforts to missions through LWR.

 Zion’s Church Women assist the church in many ways.
-The Social Committee plans food for funeral dinners and public auctions; they see that cards are sent to the sick, shut-ins, confirmands and graduates; they take care of the communion preparations and altar paraments; they provided a gas card to a member with a family illness in 2011; they give flowers to the women on Mother’s Day and gifts to the men on Father’s Day; they deliver plates to the shut-ins at Christmas; and they provided lunch for the Southwestern Conference retreat at St. John Hopewell in the fall of 2011.
+The Social Committee plans food for funeral dinners and public auctions; they see that cards are sent to the sick, shut-ins, confirmands and graduates; they take care of the communion preparations and altar paraments; they often provide gas cards to members with a family illness; they give flowers to the women on Mother’s Day and gifts to the men on Father’s Day; and they deliver plates to the shut-ins at Christmas.

 VACATION BIBLE SCHOOL